sharetribe/flex-docs/src/docs/background/01-concepts/index.md

 ##### Extended data schema

-Schema can be optionally defined for some extended data keys.
-When schema is defined, it can be used to index extended data properly and make those keys queriable via the API.
+Schema can be optionally defined for some types of extended data keys.
+When schema is defined, it can be used to make extended data values queriable via the Marketplace API.

-##### Category

-Category is a hierarchy for classifying listings in marketplace.

-##### Tag

-Tag is a keyword that can be attached to marketplace objects (users, listings, transactions) for building ad hoc hierarchies and/or classifying objects.
-Tags can be indexed and searched by.

-##### Declining

-A provider declining a request to buy/book a listing.
-This doesn’t require a refund but only voiding a preauthorization of a payment.

-##### Cancelling
+##### Draft listing

-Cancel can mean multiple things: provider or customer cancelling after an order has been paid, or customer cancelling before the provider has accepted.
+A listing that is created but not yet published.
+It is visible to the author and to the marketplace operators but not discoverable by any public API endpoints.

 ##### Listing pending approval

 A listing that has been created by its author when the marketplace requires listing approvals.
 It is visible only to its author or marketplace operator, but not discoverable by any public API endpoints.

 ##### Published Listing

 A listing that is discoverable via public listing queries and search API endpoints.
 If the marketplace requires listing approvals, the listing is published only after it is approved by an operator.

 ##### Closed Listing